KandidatarbeteSubatFys/TransferFrom2018To2019/README.md

 DataGeneration - Contains necessary scripts to extract data for the neural networks from root files into text files.

-FinalizedPythonPrograms - Contains programs that was used in the end of our project used to generate the results in the report.
+FinalizedPythonPrograms - Contains programs that was used in the end of our project to generate the results in the report.
                           We do not guarantee any user-friendly experience in this directory.

 Kebnekaise - Contains scripts on how to submit python scripts utilizing TensorFlow to the computing centre Kebnekaise.